Rinakakis/FastCat-Catalogues/DEPLOYMENT.md

 ## Change the Ip of the API

-- In the angular project go to FastCat-Catalogues\src\apprvices\list.service.ts and in line 14 change the Ip to the Ip of the computer that th api.js will run on.
+- In the angular project go to FastCat-Catalogues\src\app\services\list.service.ts and in line 14 change the Ip to the Ip of the computer that th api.js will run on.

 ## Production build for Angular Application

-- Go to /FastCat-Catalogues and run => `ng build --base-href=/seaLit/` This will compile an Angular app into an output directory named dist/seaLit
+- Go to /FastCat-Catalogues and run => `ng build --base-href=/FastCat-Catalogues/` This will compile an Angular app into an output directory named dist/FastCat-Catalogues

 ## Run API